matt-parish/iba-cocktails/README.md

 A pre-prepared JSON of [cocktails available as of September 2025](https://github.com/matt-parish/iba-cocktails/blob/main/data/cocktails.json) is available.

+Note: As the purpose of this was to plan out my home bar, I had Google Gemini do deep research on the recommended bottles for each cocktail, with a nudge to recommend options easily available in my home country (UK).
+That data is available in `data/cocktail_compendium/uk`.
+Read more about it in [the cocktail compendium readme](data/cocktail_compendium/readme.md).

 ## Features

 - **Complete data extraction**: All 102+ cocktails with ingredients, methods, garnish, categories, views, and video links